autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ### Penalty Absorbing Stake (PAS)

+Slashing penalties for accountability events are applied according to Autonity's [_penalty absorbing stake_](/glossary/#penalty-absorbing-stake-pas) model.

-Autonity implements a [_penalty absorbing stake_](glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](glossary/#self-bonded) stake is slashed in priority to [delegated](glossary/#delegated) stake when applying slashing penalties for accountability events.
+The _offending_ validator's own [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying slashing penalties for accountability events.

-Slashing priority is simply:

-- self-bonded stake is slashed as first priority until exhausted
-- delegated stake is slashed as second priority when the slashing amount exceeds the amount of self-bonded stake available.

-Consequently, validator operator stake ("skin in the game") is at first risk and provides loss absorbing capital in the case of a slashing event.
-Self-bonding stake is not just a source of income but a public commitment to the operational integrity of a validator node by a validator operator.
-Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
+To learn more about PAS, see the concept Staking, [Penalty Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).

 ## Rules